aerickt/aerick-phrasing/README.md

 ### Number key used in middles

-Currently, I'm using it for more middle words, specifically it will output the positive forms of the "non-number keyed" medials.
 The dictionary recognises the `AOEU` keys as `XYQN` to differentiate between when the number key has been pressed for the vowels (this is only important if you intend to change the medials).

 ### Final medial with the `-F` key